QuantEcon/lecture-source-py/source/rst/kalman.rst

       \right)

-This density :math:`p(x)` is shown below as a contour map, with the center of the red ellipse being equal to :math:`\hat x`
+This density :math:`p(x)` is shown below as a contour map, with the center of the red ellipse being equal to :math:`\hat x`.